 Two-way Cluster analysis based on Bray Curtis has been used to understand the similarity, distribution and community patterns of different insects’ species in their respective habitat or collection sites of East Calcutta Wetlands.

-One-Way ANOVA was calculated using Microsoft Excel 2021 to observe the difference in insect species composition across the three different habitats of East Calcutta Wetlands, West Bengal, India.
+One-Way ANOVA was used by using Microsoft Excel 2021 to observe the difference in insect species composition across the three different habitats of East Calcutta Wetlands, West Bengal, India.
+Better to use SPSS.

 Result